1Panel-dev/webkubectl/README.md

 # Advantage
 -  **Support multiple user and multiple Kubernetes clusters**：A deployment of Web Kubectl can be used for a team, all of the team members can use Web Kubectl simultaneously although they are connecting different Kubernetes clusters.
 -  **Isolation**：All of the online sessions are isolated, each session has its own namespace and storage which is invisible to the others.
+-  **Support Kube config file and token**：You can provide Kube Config file or Token to connect Kubernetes cluster via Web Kubectl.
 -  **Easy to use and integrate**：You can simply use the index page for a quick start, or integrate with your application using api.

 # Architecture